Piotr Ugrumov: Career

-He skipped the Giro in 1994 and instead had a second place finish at the 1994 Tour de France in July, finishing behind Indurain in Paris, but winning back-to-back stages in the Alps, including the final individual mountain time trial, finishing over 90 seconds clear of Marco Pantani and over three minutes ahead of Indurain.
-He almost had three wins in a row, as he also finished second on another mountain stage at Val Torrens, where he towed Colombian Nelson Rodriguez to the finish only to have him come round him for the victory at the line.
+He skipped the Giro in 1994 and instead had a second-place finish at the 1994 Tour de France in July, finishing behind Indurain in Paris, but winning back-to-back stages in the Alps, including the final individual mountain time trial, finishing over 90 seconds clear of Marco Pantani and over three minutes ahead of Indurain.
+He almost had three wins in a row, as he also finished second on another mountain stage at Val Torrens, where he towed Colombian Nelson Rodriguez to the finish only to have him come around him for the victory at the line.
 Those Alpine efforts saw him jumping from ninth to second place overall in the final week of the race having previously been 14 minutes behind the overall lead after the Alpe d'Huez stage.
 Of his battles with Indurain in those years, he was quoted as saying "If he remembers me as a rival, that's already a privilege" in the documentary Las Víctimas de Indurain (Indurain's Victims), broadcast by Movistar+.

 He was a member of the Gewiss-Ballan team under team doctor Michele Ferrari that had a collective increase in their red blood cell count, or hematocrit level from December 1994, to May 1995, with his percentage being the highest and with the greatest increase, rose from 32.8% to 60% according to records published in L'Équipe from the office of Dr. Ferrari.
 This was two years prior to the UCI setting the permitted hematocrit level at 50%.
-Speaking of it he was quoted as saying "I passed all the controls without a problem.
-My conscience is clear".
+Speaking of it, he was quoted as saying, "I passed all the controls without a problem.
+My conscience is clear."
 He had another podium finish in the overall classification at the 1995 Giro, placing third behind Tony Rominger and Evgeni Berzin.
 He later finished fourth at the 1996 Giro and finished in seventh place at the 1996 Tour de France.